Kotlin/kotlinx.serialization/docs/inline-classes.md

 }
 ```

-In this example, `NamedColor` is serialized as two primitives: `color: Int` and `name: String`.
+In this example, `NamedColor` is serialized as two primitives: `color: Int` and `name: String` without an allocation
-`Color` wrapper class is not allocated in heap.
+of `Color` class.
 When we run the example, encoding data with JSON format, we get the following
-string:
+output:

 ```text
 {"color": 0, "name": "black"}
 ```

-As we see, wrapper is also not included during the encoding.
-This statement is true even if actual wrapper
+As we see, `Color` class is not included during the encoding, only its underlying data.
+This invariant holds even if the actual inline class
 is [allocated](https://kotlinlang.org/docs/reference/inline-classes.html#representation) — for example, when inline
 class is used as a generic type argument: